-- 6.2.1 Cars must comply with the Technical Regulations published by the Organisers for The Championship throughout official practice, qualifying heats, and finals. - 6.2.2 All cars must comply fully with the current Motorsport UK Yearbook regulations J Common Regulations for Competitors: Vehicles and Rallycross Technical N6 or N8 and these regulations. - 6.2.3 No approved modification may give rise to an unapproved one. - 6.2.4 The use of magnesium alloy sheet is not permitted.
-Titanium sheet may only be used for heat shields.
+6.2.1 Cars must comply with the Technical Regulations published by the Organisers for The Championship throughout official practice, qualifying heats, and finals.

+6.2.2 All cars must comply fully with the current Motorsport UK Yearbook J Common Regulations for Competitors: Vehicles and Rallycross Technical Regulations N6 and these regulations.

+6.2.3 No approved modification may give rise to an unapproved one.

+6.2.4 For these regulations, standard means Series Production for the eligible vehicle model only.

+6.2.5 Only the approved parts supplied in the mandatory parts kits (below) are permitted